Transifex is a highly scalable localization platform with a focus on integrating well with the existing workflow of both translators and developers.

 Create your workdir if it doesn't already exist.

 Create the database:

 tg-admin sql create

 To load up some initial data, run the init script.
-This will initialize some local projects and create a couple of users in your Transifex instance (guest/guest, admin/admin).
-Feel free to use them to submit files to your local projects and play around.:
+This will initialize some local modules and create a couple of users in your Transifex instance (guest/guest, admin/admin).
+Feel free to use them to submit files to your local modules and play around.: